-EDECIN Semester Hours
+Samuel Control Semester r Hours

-FRESHN IAN YEAR (1st Sem.
-2nd Sem.
+FRESHN IAN YEAR 3 1st Sem, 2nd Sem.

 ENG 1113 English .
 3

 BIO 2513, 25 23 Biology .
 3 3

-PSY 1513 Psychology - 3
+EPY 1513 Psychology 3

-BIO 2924 Microbiology 4
+BIO 2924 Microbiology у 4

-NR 113, 114 Nursing Scien nce 9 - 9
+NR 113, 114 Nursing Scie nce 9 9

-HPR Physical Edu 1 1
+HPR Physical Edu cat ion 1 1

 SOPHOM ORE YEA R

 NR 215, 222, 223 Nursing 12 12

-SPT 1113 Speech .
-0 3
+SPT 1113 .
+Speech .
+3 777.4

-EPY 2513 Psychology • 3
+EPY 2513 Psychology 3

-SOC 2113 Sociology 2.50 3
+SOC 2113 Sociology 3

 NR 113 - Nursing Science.
 A study of and practice in the basic nursing skills.
-Nursing is approached through the study of basic human needs.
-The nursing skills emphasized are those which assist in meeting human needs for safety, comfort, rest, nutrition, and mobility.
+Nursing is approached through the study of the basic needs of man.
+The nursing skills emphasized are those which assist man to meet his needs for safety, comfort, rest, nutrition, and mobility.
 Rehabilitation, community resources, mental health concepts and drug therapy are introduced and correlated throughout the program.
 Prerequisites: BIO 1513 must be taken prior to, or concurrently with, NR 113.
 Nine semester hours.

 NR 114 - Nursing Science.
 This course is designed to correlate a study of and care for the medical and surgical needs of patients.
 Emphasis is placed on the development of skills in planning, administering and evaluating the nursing care of selected patients.
 Prerequisites: NR 113, BIO 1513, 1523, to be taken concurrently with or prior to NR 114.
-Nine semester hours.
+Nine semester hours,

 NR 215 - Nursing.
 This is a three-part course.
 Each area must be completed successfully to receive full credit for the course.
-Part One: Nursing is approached through the study of people unable to deal with their emotional needs.
+Part One: Nursing is approached through the study of man unable to deal with his emotional needs.
 Emphasis is placed on understanding deviate patterns of behavior and on various methods of psychiatric treatment and nursing care.
 Part Two: Nursing is approached through the study of meeting the needs of the individual during normal and abnormal phases of pregnancy, labor, delivery, and puerperium.
 Part Three: Nursing is approached through the study and care of the normal and abnormal child from the new-born period through fourteen years.
 Visits to pre-natal and post-natal clinics, well-baby clinics and nursing schools are made.
 Twelve semester hours.